riverrun/drat/README.rst

 ~~~~~~~~

 Drat is a tool that analyzes reading texts and produces a brief report
-which gives a readability score and the number of uncommon words
+which gives a readability score (according to the Dale-Chall readability
-(according to the General Service List) in the text.
-It also lists all
+formula) and the number of uncommon words (based on the General Service List)
-of these uncommon words (if you choose the verbose option).
+in the text.
+It also lists all of these uncommon words (if you choose the verbose option).

 Drat supports **docx**, **odt**, **ods**, **odp** files as well as text
 files and urls.